 Children and adolescents need energy for growth and development.
 Food (energy input) provides energy for daily activities (energy output).
 When a child overeats and does not have adequate exercise, the excess energy is stored as fat in his body.
 This can lead to unhealthy weight gain and the child may then become overweight or obese.

-If you are not sure if your child’s weight is within a healthy range, look at their body mass index (BMI).
+If you are not sure if your child’s weight is within a healthy range, look at their Body Mass Index (BMI)-For-Age.
 However, take note that while BMI is measured the same for adults and children, they are interpreted differently.

 Overweight and obese children with higher BMI may also develop childhood hypertension and diabetes.